Do British drivers still need Crit'Air stickers in France?

 A vote by French MPs to end the country’s low-emission zone scheme has raised hopes that Crit’Air stickers could soon be a thing of the past.

-What just happened in France over Crit'Air stickers?
+What has changed in France over Crit'Air stickers?

 On May 28, French MPs voted in favour of abolishing the country’s ZFE (low-emission zone) system.
 These zones currently limit access to certain vehicles based on emissions, using the Crit’Air sticker system to identify which ones are allowed in.